 Siebold’s Stonecrop, October Daphne Stonecrop, Etc.

-Plants of the World Online by Kew lists 26 species in the Hylotelephium genus (as of 2-18-21 when I last updated this page).
+As of 11-17-21 when this page was last updated, Plants of the World Online by Kew lists 26 species in the Hylotelephium genus.
 It is a member of the plant family Crassulaceae with 36 genera.
-Those numbers could change as updates are made (and likely will).
+Those numbers could change as updates are made on POWO.

 When I started updating this page on February 17, 2021, I went on a wild goose chase to find out who actually named and described Sedum sieboldii first.
 There was no question about the new name, Hylotelephium sieboldii, being named by Hideaki Ohba.
 The issue was the basionym.
 Most websites and databases say Sedum sieboldii Sweet x Hook. was the accepted name and after reading William Jackson Hooker’s description in Curtis’s Botanical Magazine dated 1863, one might be in agreement… But you have to go much deeper to see why Sedum sieboldii Sweet ex Hook is not accurate.
 In one part he says: